 When you add a person to view or manage your Ancestry DNA results, you have to choose a permission level for their access.
-The current access levels are Viewer, Manager, and Owner.
+The current access levels are Manager, Collaborator, Viewer.

 The permissions level that you choose depends on the exact access you would like your relative to have to your DNA results.
 You can delete or modify their access at any time.

 A person is notified when you give them access.
 If you decide to revoke your relative or friend’s access to your results, they will not be notified.
 Instead, they simply won’t see it on their menu any longer.

 How to download or delete your Ancestry DNA results

 On the very bottom of the page, you’ll see a couple other options as far as things you can do on your settings page.
 This options can be found under the “Test Management” section.